Celtic nations: Six recognised nations

 Each of the six nations has its own Celtic language.
 In Brittany, Ireland, Scotland, and Wales these have been spoken continuously through time, while Cornwall and the Isle of Man have languages that were spoken into modern times but later died as spoken community languages.
 In the latter two regions, however, language revitalisation movements have led to the adoption of these languages by adults and produced a number of native speakers.

-Ireland, Wales, Brittany, and Scotland contain areas where a Celtic language is used on a daily basis; in Ireland these areas are called the Gaeltacht; in Wales Y Fro Gymraeg, Breizh-Izel (Lower Brittany) in western Brittany and Breizh-Uhel (Upper Brittany) in eastern Brittany.
+Ireland, Wales, Brittany, and Scotland contain areas where a Celtic language is used on a daily basis; in Ireland these areas are called the Gaeltacht; in Wales Y Fro Gymraeg, Breizh-Izel (Lower Brittany) in western Brittany.
 Generally these communities are in the west of their countries and in more isolated upland or island areas.
-Welsh, however, is much more widespread, with much of the north and west speaking it as a first language, or equally alongside English.
+Welsh is much more widespread, with many people in the north and west speaking it as a first language, or equally alongside English.
 Public signage is in dual languages throughout Wales and it is now a requirement to possess at least basic Welsh in order to be employed by the Welsh government.
 The term Gàidhealtachd historically distinguished the Gaelic-speaking areas of Scotland (the Highlands and islands) from the Lowland Scots (i.e. Anglo-Saxon-speaking) areas.
-More recently, this term has also been adopted as the Gaelic name of the Highland council area, which includes non-Gaelic speaking areas.
-Hence, more specific terms such as sgìre Ghàidhlig ("Gaelic-speaking area") are now used.
+This term has also been adopted as the Gaelic name of the Highland council area, which includes non-Gaelic speaking areas.

 In Wales, the Welsh language is a core curriculum (compulsory) subject, which all pupils study.
 Additionally, 20% of schoolchildren in Wales attend Welsh medium schools, where they are taught entirely in the Welsh language.
 In the Republic of Ireland, all school children study Irish as one of the three core subjects until the end of secondary school, and 7.4% of primary school education is through Irish medium education, which is part of the Gaelscoil movement.
-In the Isle of Man, there is one Manx-medium primary school, and all schoolchildren have the opportunity to learn Manx.

 Other regions

 Castro de Baroña, a Celtic hill fort in Galicia, northwest Spain.

 Parts of the northern Iberian Peninsula, namely Galicia, Cantabria, Asturias in Spain, and the North Region, Portugal, also lay claim to a Celtic heritage.
-These regions are not traditionally included among the six primary "Celtic nations" owing to the absence of a living Celtic language; however, archaeological and historical evidence points to a significant Celtic influence, particularly in the ancient region of Gallaecia, which encompassed modern Galicia and northern Portugal.
+These regions are not traditionally included among the six primary "Celtic nations" owing to the absence of a living Celtic language, but archaeological and historical evidence points to a significant Celtic influence, particularly in the ancient region of Gallaecia, which encompassed modern Galicia and northern Portugal.